yasubumik/Gasyori100knock/README.md

 ## License

-&copy; Curry yoshi All Rights Reserved.
+&copy; tired imori All Rights Reserved.

 This is under MIT License.